kohei-us/mdds/doc/multi_type_vector.rst

 Compiling and executing this code should take only a fraction of a second.

 The only difference between the second example and the first one is that the second one uses an interator as a position hint to keep track of the position of the last modified block.
 Each :cpp:func:`~mdds::mtv::soa::multi_type_vector::set` method call returns an iterator which can then be passed to the next :cpp:func:`~mdds::mtv::soa::multi_type_vector::set` call as the position hint.
 Because an iterator object internally stores the location of the block the value was inserted to, this lets the method to start the block position lookup process from the last modified block, which in this example is always one block behind the one the new value needs to go.
-Using the big-O notation, the use of the position hint essentially turns the complexity of O(n^2) in the first example into O(1) in the second one.
+Using the big-O notation, the use of the position hint essentially turns the complexity of O(n^2) in the first example into O(1) in the second one if you are using an older version of mdds where the block position lookup had a linear complexity.

 This strategy should work with any methods in :cpp:class:`~mdds::mtv::soa::multi_type_vector` that take a position hint as the first argument.

+Note that, if you are using a more recent version of mdds (1.6.0 or newer), the cost of block position lookup is significantly lessoned thanks to the switch to binary search in performing the lookup.

 API Reference